A Vault for all your Secrets (full TLS on kubernetes with kv v2)

 ttl 30s

-username heisenberg#test that we can't add a secret
+#test that we can't add a secret

 $ vault kv put kv/secret/app/config username='gandalf' \